 #define LIMIT 50

-This tells the compiler to define LIMIT, only if LIMIT isn't already defined.
+#endifIt tells the compiler to define LIMIT only if it isn't already defined.

 #ifdef LIMIT